 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Saint Vincent and the Grenadines?
+What Is the Climate Like in Saint Vincent and the Grenadines?

 Dry season for Saint Vincent and the Grenadines is during the winter and early spring.
 The rainy season is during the Summer with the hurricane season following.